Esri/squad-leader-android/README.md

 ### Add a layer from the web

-To add an ArcGIS Server service to the map, press the menu button (in the lower left corner of the app, or the device's menu button) and choose Add Layer from Web.
+To add an ArcGIS Server service to the map, tap the menu button and choose Add Layer from Web.
 Type or paste the URL of an ArcGIS Server map service, feature service, or image service.
 Check the Use as Basemap checkbox if you want the added layer to be one of the app's basemaps, or leave it unchecked to add the layer on top of the current basemap.
 Tap Add Layer, and the layer appears on the map.

+### Reset the map

+You can clear any layers you have added and go back to the original map configuration.
+To reset the map, tap the menu button and choose **Reset map**.
+Tap **OK** if you want to reset the map.
+This will reload the map configuration from one of two locations:

+1. If /mnt/sdcard/SquadLeader/mapconfig.xml exists on the device, it will be used for resetting the map.
+2. Otherwise, Squad Leader's built-in default map configuration will be used.

 <a id="setup"></a>
 ## Setup